 What are spiders?

 Spiders belong to the arachnid group, and you can find them worldwide.
-With more than 3,000 species living in North American, spiders can become a significant pest problem in both homes and businesses.
+With more than 3,000 species living in North American, spiders can become a significant pest problem in both Columbus homes and businesses.
 Spiders, like all arachnids, have two body segments, eight legs, are wingless, lack antennae, and cannot chew.
-Spiders are predators and feed on a variety of nuisance insects like flies, moths, and other spiders.
+Spiders are predators and feed on various nuisance insects like flies, moths, and other spiders.

 Are spiders dangerous?

-The brown recluse spider lives in our area and is a dangerous species.
-If bitten by a brown recluse spider you will experience an intense burning sensation.
-Their venom causes symptoms like fever, difficulty sleeping, and the ulceration of the tissue around the bite site.
-The open ulcer is prone to infection and difficult to heal.
+The brown recluse spider is a dangerous species in our area.
+If bitten by a brown recluse spider, you will experience an intense burning sensation.
+Their venom causes symptoms like fever, difficulty sleeping, and ulceration of the tissue around the bite site.
+The open ulcer is prone to infection and is difficult to heal.
 If a brown recluse spider ever bites you, you should seek medical attention to treat the symptoms.